Post Updated October 23rd, 2025

 No one really likes to wait, especially when it’s for something that we think we need right now.
-As Christians we are always told to exercise patience (Psalm 27:14) not only because it is one of the fruits of the Spirit but also because it is just expected of us.
+As Christians we are always told to exercise patience (Psalm 27:14).
+Not only because it is one of the fruits of the Spirit but also because it is just expected of us.
 Growing up I always heard the phrase “Patience is a virtue” and took that to be a characteristic that a proper young lady and good Christian should always have.
+But no one ever told me what to do in the wait.
+I had to go searching to find out what to do while waiting on answered prayer.

 #1 Continue to Pray